miracum/misc-dizutils/README.md

 | MYORACLEDB_USER         | The name of the 'MYORACLEDB_USER'.                                  |
 | MYORACLEDB_PASSWORD     | The password of the 'MYORACLEDB_USER' of your oracle instance.      |

 To establish the connection, please set those environment variables accordingly and execute the following command.
-The argument `db_name` is used to detect the corresponding enviroment variables and thus must match with the environment variables' prefix.
+The argument `db_name` is used to detect the corresponding environment variables and thus must match with the environment variables' prefix.
 Furthermore, an ojdbc*.jar-file needs to be provided via the function's `lib_path` argument.

 ```r
 db_con <- DIZutils::db_connection(